 The highest level of e-commerce is where integration of the computer system and processes of traders is achieved to create a strong, formalized relationship.
 This may involve the establishment of a business-to-business extranet which is an electronic network linking companies to their trading partners.
 Extranets allow partners to exchange information such as that relating to ordering, delivery and invoicing in a secure environment.
 For example, Mobil’s extranet allows the oil company to accept orders from 300 distributors globally.

 Customer relationship management (CRM) is a term for methodologies, technologies and e-commerce capabilities used by firms to manage customer relationships.

 In particular, CRM software packages aid the interaction between customer and company, enabling the firm to co-ordinate all its communications so that the customer is presented with a unified message and image.
 CRM vendors offer a range of IT based services including call centers, data analysis services and website management.

-departments into one centralized database that can be accessed all relevant staff on a computer screen.
+departments into one centralized database that can be accessed by all relevant staff on a computer screen.